In Case of an Emergency

 If you feel you need to speak with someone urgently, the following services offer a crisis helpline and support:

 Whatever you are going through, the Samaritans offer a 24 hours a day, 365 days a year helpline.
 The number is 116 123 from any phone.
 Or you can email them at [email protected]

 South London & Maudsley NHS (SLaM)

 If you, a family member or friend are in distress and need help or advice then contact the SLaM telephone information line on 0800 731 2864, The helpline is available 24 hours a day, 7 days a week.

 Maytree Respite Centre

-The Maytree Respite Centre offers support to those experiencing thoughts of suicide, or who are concerned about someone who is.
+The Maytree Respite Centre offers support to those experiencing thoughts of suicide.
 The number to contact them is 020 7263 7070.

 In need of immediate care

 If you feel unsafe and need immediate help go to your nearest hospital with an Accident and Emergency (A&E) Department where the psychiatric liaison team will help you (24 hours a day, 365 days of the year).